 - Query the tables that reference data in your Delta Lake folders in the lake.

 - Create views, inline TVFs, and procedures to encapsulate your semantics and business logic in T-SQL.

 - Manage permissions on the objects.

-In a Microsoft Fabric workspace, a SQL Endpoint is labeled "SQL Endpoint" under the Type column.
-Each Lakehouse has an autogenerated SQL Endpoint that can be leveraged through familiar SQL tools such as SQL Server Management Studio, Azure Data Studio, the Microsoft Fabric SQL Query Editor.
+In a Microsoft Fabric workspace, a SQL analytics endpoint is labeled "SQL analytics endpoint" under the Type column.
+Each Lakehouse has an autogenerated SQL analytics endpoint that can be leveraged through familiar SQL tools such as SQL Server Management Studio, Azure Data Studio, the Microsoft Fabric SQL Query Editor.

-To get started with the SQL Endpoint, see Better together: the lakehouse and warehouse in Microsoft Fabric.
+To get started with the SQL analytics endpoint, see Better together: the lakehouse and warehouse in Microsoft Fabric.

 Synapse Data Warehouse